-Our business strategy depends in part on our ability to get the Aquadex FlexFlow into the market as quickly as possible.
+Our business strategy depends in part on our ability to expand the use of the Aquadex FlexFlow in the market as quickly as possible.
 Health care laws in the United States and other countries are subject to ongoing changes, including changes to the amount of reimbursement for hospital services.
 Additional laws and regulations, or changes to existing laws and regulations that are applicable to our business may be enacted or promulgated, and the interpretation, application or enforcement of the existing laws and regulations may change.
 Legislative proposals can substantially change the way health care is financed by both governmental and private insurers and may negatively impact payment rates for our system.
 We cannot predict the nature of any future laws, regulations, interpretations, applications or enforcements or the specific effects any of these might have on our business.
 However, in the United States and international markets, we expect that both government and third-party payers will continue to attempt to contain or reduce the costs of health care by challenging the prices charged, or deny coverage, for health care products and services.
-Any future laws, regulations, interpretations, applications or enforcements or on Aquadex FlexFlow and our ability to market our Aquadex FlexFlow.
+Any future laws, regulations, interpretations, applications or enforcements could delay or prevent regulatory approval or clearance of our Aquadex FlexFlow and our ability to market our Aquadex FlexFlow.
 Moreover, changes that result in our failure to comply with the requirements of applicable laws and regulations could result in the types of enforcement actions by the U.S. Food and Drug Administration (the "FDA") and/or other agencies as described above, all of which could impair our ability to have manufactured and to sell the affected products.